Origins of complexity in the rheology of Soft Earth suspensions: Introduction

 Some physical insight has been gained by classifying debris flows into two end-member types based on soil composition: ``Granular'' and ``Cohesive'' \cite{coussot1996recognition, ancey2007plasticity}.
 Granular debris flows are composed mostly of frictional, cohesionless soil -- i.e, sand and larger particles.
-Our previous work demonstrated that weakly cohesive debris-flow materials from the California Coast Range could be described by constitutive relations developed for idealized granular suspensions \cite{boyer2011unifying}, by accounting for two material-specific quantities associated with jamming of granular media: the jamming fraction ($\phi_m$) above which flow cannot occur, and the yield stress \cite{kostynick2022rheology}.
-Using these quantities to normalize the data, we found the resultant flow behavior of debris-flow materials was well described by a dimensionless Bingham model: elastic-like behavior at low shear rate/stress, viscous flow behavior (i.e., $n=1$) at high shear rate/stress, and a rapid transition between them consistent with discontinuous, Coulomb-like failure (Fig. 1) This picture is incompatible, however, with the Cohesive debris-flow end member.
-Clay-rich debris-flow materials from the French Alps were shown to yield gradually and continuously, with $n$ much smaller than one \cite{coussot1995structural} -- flow curves cannot be fit with the same Bingham model (Fig. 1).
-Yielding dynamics of clay suspensions are strongly related to attractive interaction among particles, and these suspensions may exhibit solid-like behavior even at low $\phi$ \cite{ran2023understanding,coussot2002avalanche,bonn2002rheology}.
-Clay suspensions also exhibit hysteresis and thixotropy, that change with the strength of inter-particle attraction (e.g., particle surface charge and solution ionic strength) \cite{bonn2017yield, ran2023understanding}.
-All of these behaviors are reminiscent of gels, in which inter-particle attraction and clustering -- rather than friction and jamming -- determine yield and flow properties \cite{bonn2017yield}.
+Our previous work demonstrated that weakly cohesive debris-flow materials from the California Coast Range could be described by constitutive relations developed for idealized granular suspensions \cite{boyer2011unifying}, by accounting for two material-specific quantities associated with jamming of granular media: the jamming fraction ($\phi_m$) above which flow cannot occur, and the suspension yield stress \cite{kostynick2022rheology}.
+Using these quantities to normalize the data, we found the resultant flow behavior of debris-flow materials was well described by a dimensionless Bingham model: elastic-like behavior at low shear rate/stress, viscous flow behavior (i.e., $n=1$) at high shear rate/stress, and a rapid transition between them consistent with discontinuous, Coulomb-like failure (Fig. 1b).
+The apparent variations in $n$, observed in the raw flow curves, were eliminated once the shear stresses and shear rates for each suspension were properly normalized; we refer the reader to the paper for details \cite{kostynick2022rheology}.
+This picture is incompatible, however, with the Cohesive debris-flow end member.
+Clay-rich debris-flow materials from the French Alps were shown to yield gradually and continuously, with $n$ much smaller than one \cite{coussot1995structural} -- flow curves cannot be fit with the same Bingham model (Fig. 1b).
+Yielding dynamics of clay suspensions are strongly related to attractive interactions among particles, and these suspensions may exhibit solid-like behavior even at low $\phi$ \cite{ran2023understanding,coussot2002avalanche,bonn2002rheology}.
+Clay suspensions also exhibit hysteresis and thixotropy, that change with the strength of the inter-particle attractions (through particle surface charge and solution ionic strength) \cite{bonn2017yield, ran2023understanding}.
+All of these behaviors are reminiscent of gels, in which inter-particle attraction and clustering -- rather than friction and jamming -- determine their yield and flow properties \cite{bonn2017yield}.